humanlearning369/mock-trial-ai/README.md

 *** IMPORTANT NOTICE: Mock Trial AI (LawCourtIQ) is a registered copyright work (TXu 2-471-872).
 Advanced features (VR, analytics, trained models) are not included in this repository and remain proprietary.
 Unauthorized use or deployment of these modules without a commercial license is strictly prohibited.

 *** DEMO: https://www.youtube.com/watch?v=EmvyrKVSbb0 ***
+***This video is provided for evaluation purposes only.
+Redistribution or reuse without permission is strictly prohibited ***

 NOTE: The Core Edition is provided for evaluation only.
 Full capabilities (pretrained models, ingestion APIs, schema) require direct collaboration with the creator.
 Reach out to mocktrialapp@gmail.com for access and guidance.